CloudLabs-MOC/AI-102-AIEngineer/Instructions/24-knowledge-store.md

 ## Task 3: Create a search solution

+In this task, you will learn how to create a search solution in Azure AI Search, including defining the index, configuring data sources, creating an indexer, and setting up skillsets to enrich your search results.

 Now that you have the necessary Azure resources, you can create a search solution that consists of the following components:

 - A **data source** that references the documents in your Azure storage container.